-No matter how many innovative tools your business is using, they may turn out to be counterproductive when working separately.
+No matter how many innovative tools your business is using, this may still be counterproductive for your business if you continue to use them separately.
 The latest technologies help your company to remain competitive only when they are properly integrated.
-Even though only a few businesses have heard of connecting various components and features into one and even fewer organisations have experienced its benefits, system integration is a must.
+Whilst only a few businesses have heard of the ability to connect various components and features into one and even fewer organisations have experienced its benefits, system integration is a must.

-The reason why the term and what it refers to are not as popular as business intelligence tools or e-commerce solutions is that systems integration has already been practised for almost half a century.
+Systems integration is not a new concept.
+Unlike business intelligence or e-commerce solutions, it has already been practised for almost half a century.
 Despite its long history and the fact that it is a great approach to save time and money, many companies have still not decided to change the way they access their tools.
-If you happen to work in one of those companies, let me explain to you what system integration actually is.

-The easiest way to explain systems integration is to describe it as putting various hardware or software elements together so that they can work as one.
-When all of the independent components function as a whole, they can ensure seamless connectivity and thus let an organisation succeed.
+The simplest way to explain systems integration is to view it as putting various hardware or software elements together so that they can work as one.
+When all of the independent components function as a whole, they can ensure seamless connectivity and allow an organisation to succeed.
 The process, however, is nowhere near easy and smooth, as system integrators must make sure that old and new components, all coming from different vendors, cooperate without harming valuable data at the same time.

-If you have been following our blog, you will most probably notice the similarities between developing a bespoke software which I have discussed here and integrating several systems into one.
+If you have been following our blog, you will most probably notice the similarities between developing a bespoke software which are discussed here and integrating several systems into one.
 The steps of both life cycles are nearly the same.

-As opposed to systems integration, there is point-to-point integration which is often described as an easier and quicker way to put together several components into one.
+As opposed to systems integration, point-to-point integration is often described as an easier and quicker way to combine several components into one.
 It may be a good solution if you wish to integrate two or three subsystems and no more, as this method is based on connecting each part with another separately.
 Unlike systems integration, it does not create one system, rather an infrastructure of multiple constituents, which may harm the data and make it impossible for your organisation to meet business demands and goals.
-In addition, when your company evolves and needs to expand the integration, any new component must be linked to every other already existing unit.
+Additionally, when your company evolves and needs to expand the integration, any new component must be linked to every other already existing unit.

-Systems integration does exist to simplify your work, but the reason why it has been used for many years now is that there are many more benefits you can experience after having your systems integrated.
-After all, systems integration is the base for one of the hottest technology trends nowadays, which is the Internet of Things.
+Systems integration exists to simplify your work More than this, systems integration is the base for one of the hottest technology trends nowadays, which is the Internet of Things.
 Here are four main advantages of systems integration:

 Despite the fact that systems integration has many advantages, there is a great danger, which every business should pay close attention to, and it is:

 Nowadays, having your systems integrated is a necessity if you want your business to remain competitive.
-It helps you to save both time and money, but more importantly, it allows you to analyse the data and make sure the results are more reliable and of the highest quality.
+It helps you to save both time and money.
+It also allows you to analyse the data and make sure the results are more reliable and of the highest quality.
 Are you ready to integrate your systems?
 Contact us now.